One tool I have been using since first stumbling upon them 5+ years ago is Clicky – Web Analytics (formally GetClicky).

 Let’s say you have created a new website, installed a theme and made some changes to get it looking just how you want it.
 You check IE, Firefox and Chrome and the site looks great.
 However what about older browser versions, how about other web browsers and devices?

-Looking at my current stats for Cloud Income, I can see 6 different browsers have been used with 23 browser versions.
+Looking at my current stats, I can see 6 different browsers have been used with 23 browser versions.
 There are so many possibilities for my site to look crummy on any one of these.
 Two things we can do;

 2 – Dig into the analytics and look for stand out metrics which may identify flaws

-We will take a look at the mobile web browsers being used as this is generally a poor section for websites that are not responsive or optimised for mobile.
+We will take a look at the mobile web browsers being used as this is generally a poor section for websites that are not responsive or optimized for mobile.

 So we decided to click the “Safari 7.0 Mobile” link to view the stats for users using that particular web browser.